choeffer/360pibot/docs/examples.rst

 --------

 The following code scans the surrounding of the robot in all five default angles and prints out the result.
-This example is included as ``scanning.py`` in the root of the git repository.
+This example is included as ``scanning.py`` .

 .. warning::